Biology (BIOL)

 This course focuses on the various areas of Electron Microscopy, both Scanning and Transmission.
 Topics include sample preparation, microscope operation, image acquisition using photographic and digital techniques, history and development, and new and special techniques.

-Student will become adept with the various techniques needed to produce research quality electron micrographs; Students will also learn how to correctly interpret their results, and properly present their data
+Student will become adept with the various techniques needed to produce research quality electron micrographs; Students will also learn how to correctly interpret their results and properly present their data

 Outcomes

 Genomics is the compilation, characterization, and evaluation of DNA sequence information and its integration with established methods and genetic knowledge.
-This course will introduce the students to the study of genome structure and function and its application to biomedicine, agriculture, and evolution.
+This course will introduce students to the study of genome structure and function and its application to biomedicine, agriculture, and evolution.

 Interdisciplinary Option: Bioinformatics